 “Cover your ears, don’t listen to anyone and look inside of yourself”.
 Be honest with what you have inside, with what is unique to you, and don’t be influenced by others.
 Although they mean well, they don’t know you as well as you know yourself.
 You have to be true to yourself.
 “When I see these Brides, Brides that are a bit undecided or hesitant, I ask to be alone with them during the first meeting.
 That’s the only way to truly uncover what’s inside of each Bride, without anyone around, so they can express their ideas openly.”

 Would you love to have Alicia Rueda design your wedding dress?
 She will be thrilled to meet you face-to-face at her atelier in Bilbao, Spain.
-Click on her website for more info: http://aliciarueda.com/
+Click here for more information!

 Enjoy dreaming about your wedding dress!